Android 10: Encryption

-In February 2019, Google unveiled Adiantum, an encryption cipher designed primarily for use on devices that do not have hardware-accelerated support for the Advanced Encryption Standard (AES), such as low-end devices.
+In February 2019, Google unveiled Adiantum, an encryption algorithm designed primarily for use on devices without hardware-accelerated support for the Advanced Encryption Standard (AES), such as low-end devices.
 Google stated that this cipher was five times faster than AES-256-XTS on an ARM Cortex-A7 CPU.
 Therefore, device encryption is now mandatory on all Android 10 devices, regardless of specifications, using Adiantum if their CPU is not capable of hardware-accelerated AES.
 In addition, implementation of "file-based encryption" (first introduced in Android Nougat) is also mandatory for all devices.

 On devices shipping with Android 10, security patches for selected system components (such as ANGLE, Conscrypt, media frameworks, networking components, and others) may be serviced via Google Play Store, without requiring a complete system update ("Project Mainline").
-In order to license Google Mobile Services, manufacturers must support these updates for specific modules, while the remainder are marked as "recommended" but optional.
-Selected modules within this system use the new APEX package format, a variation of APK files designed for housing and servicing low-level system components.
+To license Google Mobile Services, manufacturers must support these updates for specific modules, while the remainder are marked as "recommended" but optional.
+Selected modules within this system use the new APEX package format, a variation of APK files designed to host and run low-level system components.

 Scoped storage

-A major change to storage access permissions known as "Scoped storage" is supported on Android 10, and became mandatory for all apps beginning with Android 11.
-Apps are only allowed to access files in external storage that they had created themselves (preferably contained within an app-specific directory), and audio, image, and video files contained within the Music, Pictures, or Videos directories.
+A major change to storage access permissions, known as "Scoped storage," is supported on Android 10 and became mandatory for all apps beginning with Android 11.
+Apps are only allowed to access files in external storage that they created themselves (preferably in an app-specific directory), and audio, image, and video files in the Music, Pictures, or Videos directories.
 Any other file may only be accessed via user intervention through the backwards-incompatible Google Storage Access Frameworks.

-Apps must have a new "read privileged phone state" permission in order to read non-resettable device identifiers, such as IMEI number.
+Apps must have a new "read privileged phone state" permission to read non-resettable device identifiers, such as IMEI number.